 Director of Scholar Support Services and Special Education

-Mrs. Confrancisco is responsible for the special education and special services departments.
-Before joining MPTCS she served as a Supervisor of Special Education in Hasbrouck Heights, NJ; school psychologist in Oradell, NJ; and teacher of pre-k and kindergarten in Michigan.
-Ms. Confrancisco earned her undergraduate degree at Montclair State College; a Masters degree from Western Michigan University; and a post-graduate certificate in Educational Leadership at Montclair State University.
+My name is Mrs. Confrancisco and I am responsible for the special education and special services departments.
+Before joining MPTCS I served as a Supervisor of Special Education in Hasbrouck Heights, NJ; school psychologist in Oradell, NJ; and teacher of pre-k and kindergarten in Michigan.
+I earned my undergraduate degree at Montclair State College; a Masters degree from Western Michigan University; and a post-graduate certificate in Educational Leadership at Montclair State University.

 Learning Disabilities Teacher Consultant (LDTC)Hello!
 My name is Ms. Shauna Kennedy and I am the Learning Disabilities Teacher Consultant (LDTC) for the Village (K-12).
 I have been a part of the village for 2 years.
 I give educational strategies and interventions to teachers, do observations as well as test students who are referred to the Child Study Team.
 I have an undergraduate degree in Special Education from East Carolina University, a Masters’ in Teaching Special Education from National University as well as a Masters’ in Principal/Administration from Monmouth University.
 I also have educational certificates as an LDTC, Teacher of the Handicapped and a Supervisor.
 I taught for 18 years as a Special Education teacher in Self-Contained, Resource Room and In-Class Support classrooms in central New Jersey and as a Resource Teacher Coordinator in another Charter School in Newark for 2 years.
 Currently, I am supporting the Elementary MPTCS campus by assisting with Breakfast duty and with the after school/enrichment programs as well as being a member of multiple committees.